tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * [query.sql](Activities/07-Stu_Customer_Demographics/Solved/query.sql)

-Open pgAdmin and paste the code from [query.sql](Activities/07-Stu_Customer_Demographics/Solved/query.sql) into the editor.
+Open pgAdmin and paste the code from the schema.sql and query.sql files into the editor.
 Explain the following:

 * Although the CSV data does not contain an `id` column, when we specify `SERIAL PRIMARY KEY` while creating the table, IDs will automatically be assigned to each row.